upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 ### ProviderConfigs are cluster-scoped

 A Crossplane provider's `ProviderConfig` is a cluster-scoped resource.
-That means if you have `ProviderConfig-team-A` and `ProviderConfig-team-B` on a control plane--each associated with different cloud accounts--, it is conceivable that teams in different namespaces could inadvertantly create resource requests using ProviderConfigs they're not supposed to (whether if you gave them RBAC over managed resources directly or you create a field in your XRD that allows users to request a certain ProviderConfig directly).
+That means if you have `ProviderConfig-team-A` and `ProviderConfig-team-B` on a control plane--each associated with different cloud accounts--, it's conceivable that teams in different namespaces could inadvertantly create resource requests using ProviderConfigs they're not supposed to (whether if you gave them RBAC over managed resources directly or you create a field in your XRD that allows users to request a certain ProviderConfig directly).

 ## Consume control plane APIs